Citation, DOI & article data

 Treated with combination surgery, chemotherapy, and radiation:

-- surgery: resection of the primary tumour, if necessary after down-staging chemoradiotherapy
+- surgery: resection of a primary tumor, if necessary after downstaging chemoradiotherapy

 - chemotherapy: common agents include vincristine, cyclophosphamide, dactinomycin, adriamycin, ifosfamide, VP-16

 - radiotherapy: external beam radiation is used in some cases of rhabdomyosarcoma

 Survival varies dependant on primary location, histological type, local invasion and metastases.
 Overall 5-year survival is approximately 75% 7.

 - 1. Vinay Kumar, Stanley Leonard Robbins, Abul K. Abbas et al. Robbins & Cotran Pathologic Basis of Disease, Seventh Edition.
 (2004) ISBN: 0721601871

 - 2. Harnsberger, H. Ric..
 Imaging of the Temporal Bone.
 (1998) ISBN: 0865777004

 - 3. Ralph Weissleder, Jack Wittenberg, Mukesh G. Harisinghani.
 Primer of Diagnostic Imaging.
 (2002) ISBN: 0323023282

 - 4. Sharon W. Weiss, John R. Goldblum, Franz M. Enzinger.
 Enzinger and Weiss's Soft Tissue Tumors.
 (2001) ISBN: 0323012000

 - 5. Agrons G, Wagner B, Lonergan G, Dickey G, Kaufman M. From the Archives of the AFIP.
 Genitourinary Rhabdomyosarcoma in Children: Radiologic-Pathologic Correlation.
 Radiographics.
 1997;17(4):919-37. doi:10.1148/radiographics.17.4.9225391 [Pubmed]